NFL’s covid-testing plan could fuel spread, experts say, but it’s ‘where society is going’

 Mina agreed that the NFL could one day offer the public a road map for living with the coronavirus.

-“There’s going to be a time where we want NFL to demonstrate there’s a future ahead of us,” he said.
+“There’s going to be a time where we want the NFL to demonstrate there’s a future ahead of us,” he said.
 “That we can start taking a different road.

 “But I don’t think, in the face of omicron, that now is the time to do that. … Right now is not the time to project a message that, ‘Hey, we’re all good.’ ”